steadylearner/Python-Blog/posts/React/How to use Webpack with React.md

 If you find the exmaple difficult and just want to have React code used for [the project][React Rust], you can also use [CRA];

-The webpack configruation(webpack.cofig.js) of this post is very similar to what used at [Steaylearner].
+The webpack configruation(webpack.cofig.js) of this post is very similar to what used at [Steadylearner].

 I will use these posts for React to update the site also.
 So **package.json** in [React Rust] will be updated along with them.
 Thefore, If you think the content of the post is outdated, please refer to [the repository][React Rust].

 This is the following post of [How to make es5 JavaScript code from es6+ with Babel].
 If you are not familar to [Babel] yet, you may refer to the post first.

+Read [React Router] example documenation also.

 <br />